Xennials

-Etymology and birth date
+Etymology and birth years

-Xennials is a portmanteau blending the words Generation X and Millennials to describe a "micro-generation" or "cross-over generation" of people whose birth years are between the mid- to late 1970s and the early to mid-1980s.
-Other terms, such as the Star Wars Generation, the Oregon Trail Generation and Generation Catalano have been proposed.
+Xennials is a portmanteau blending Generation X and Millennials to describe a "micro-generation" or "cross-over generation" of people born between the mid- to late 1970s and the early to mid-1980s.
+Other terms, such as the Star Wars Generation, the Oregon Trail Generation, and Generation Catalano have been proposed.

-Xennials was coined by writer Sarah Stankorb, and discussed in a two-part, September 2014 article in GOOD magazine written by Stankorb, a freelance writer, and then-GOOD Magazine staff writer Jed Oelbaum.
-Good magazine has described Xennials as "a micro-generation that serves as a bridge between the disaffection of Gen X and the blithe optimism of Millennials."
+Xennials was coined by freelance writer Sarah Stankorb in a September 2014 article in GOOD magazine by Stankorb and then-GOOD Magazine staff writer Jed Oelbaum.
+Good has called Xennials "a micro-generation that serves as a bridge between the disaffection of Gen X and the blithe optimism of Millennials."

-Doree Shafrir, writing for Slate magazine, chose "Generation Catalano" for its reference to the character Jordan Catalano, played by Jared Leto (b.
-1971), from the mid 1990's teen drama My So-Called Life.
-She defined "Generation Catalano" as those born from 1977 to 1981, the timeframe of Jimmy Carter's presidency.

-Dan Woodman, a professor of social and political sciences at Melbourne University in Australia, said that he "inadvertently" helped popularise the term when journalist Rachel Curtis asked him if it would make sense to cut the generations differently in an article that soon captured the internet's attention.
-Xennials received additional attention in June 2017 following a viral Facebook post by Mashable.
+Dan Woodman, a professor of social and political sciences at Melbourne University in Australia, said he "inadvertently" helped popularise the term Xennial when journalist Rachel Curtis asked him whether it would make sense to cut the generations differently.
+Xennials received additional attention after a viral June 2017 Facebook post by Mashable.

+Writer Anna Garvey coined the term "Oregon Trail Generation" in her 2015 article "The Oregon Trail Generation: Life Before and After Mainstream Tech", published on Social Media Week (Adweek), to describe people who played the educational computer game The Oregon Trail as children before the internet was widespread.

+In Slate magazine, Doree Shafrir coined "Generation Catalano", a reference to the character Jordan Catalano in the 1994-95 teen drama My So-Called Life.
+She defined "Generation Catalano" as those born from 1977 to 1981.

-In 2017, The Guardian noted, "In internet folklore, xennials are those born between 1977 and 1983, the release years of the original three Star Wars films."
-Marleen Stollen, Gisela Wolf, Shana Lebowitz and Allana Akhtar, writing for Business Insider, described Xennials as people who don't feel like a Generation Xer or a Millennial, using birth dates between 1977 and 1985.
+In 2017, The Guardian wrote, "In internet folklore, xennials are those born between 1977 and 1983, the release years of the original three Star Wars films."
+In Business Insider, Marleen Stollen, Gisela Wolf, Shana Lebowitz, and Allana Akhtar defined Xennials as people who don't feel like Generation Xers or Millennials and were born between 1977 and 1985.
+Author Dan Russell used the same birth years to define Xennials.

-Alastair Greener, a generational communication expert, in his 2025 book titled Generationally Speaking: How to bridge the generation gap and communicate with confidence, defines Xennials as those born between 1979 and 1982.
-Authors Hannah Ubl, Lisa Walden and Debra Arbit define Gen X/Millennial cuspers as those born between 1976 and 1982.
+In his 2025 book Generationally Speaking: How to Bridge the Generation Gap and Communicate with Confidence, Alastair Greener defines Xennials as those born between 1979 and 1982.
+Authors Hannah Ubl, Lisa Walden, and Debra Arbit define Gen X/Millennial cuspers as those born between 1976 and 1982.